studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 )
 ```

-If, however, you are not happy with the parameters of the existing token factory or if it does not exist yet, then you can launch your own by using the `ExpiringMultiPartyCreator` and passing in your desired parameters:
+However, if you are not happy with the parameters or if it does not exist yet, then you can launch your own by using the `ExpiringMultiPartyCreator` and passing in your desired parameters:

 ```js
 const txResult = await expiringMultiPartyCreator.createExpiringMultiParty(